UniversalDependencies/docs/treebanks/wbp_ufal/index.md

 </ul>

 <ul>
-<li>This corpus contains 8 multi-word tokens.
+<li>This corpus contains 9 multi-word tokens.
 On average, one multi-word token consists of 2.00 syntactic words.</li>
-<li>There are 3 types of multi-word tokens.
-Examples: Ngarrkangkuka, Karlirna, Ngarrkarna.</li>
+<li>There are 4 types of multi-word tokens.
+Examples: Ngarrkangkuka, Karlirna, Ngajulurlurna, Ngarrkarna.</li>
 </ul>

 <h2>Morphology</h2>